samanta-amit/samanta-amit/README.md

 ### Hi there 👋

-<span style="font-size:larger;">I'm a PhD student working on operating and distributed systems.
+<span style="font-size:larger;">I am a PhD student working on operating and distributed systems.
 Welcome to my place!</span>

 <!--
 **samanta-amit/samanta-amit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.